Everything You Need to Know about COSMOS

 Attending a program like COSMOS is more than just an academic endeavor – it's a stepping stone to a future filled with possibilities in the field of STEM.
 If you live in California and are serious about your STEM education, this is one program you should strongly consider!

-Founded by Harvard graduate students, Veritas AI gives you the opportunity to learn the fundamentals of computer science and AI.
-You get a chance to work 1-1 with mentors from universities like Harvard, Stanford, MIT, Oxford, and more to write research papers or build unique projects.
-Last year, we had over 1000 students apply to do AI work with us, and our alums went on to study computer science and AI at top universities.
-You can find the application form here.
+Veritas AI was founded by Harvard graduate students, and through the programs, you get a chance to learn the fundamentals of AI and computer science while collaborating on real-world projects.
+You can also work 1-1 with mentors from universities like Harvard, Stanford, MIT, and more to create unique, personalized projects.
+In the past year, we had over 1000 students learn data science and AI with us.
+You can apply here!

 Image Source - COSMOS Logo